Robert-van-Engelen/Forth500/manual.md

 | `F0>`  | ( F: _r_ -- ; -- _true_ ) if _r_>0e otherwise ( F: _r_ -- ; -- _false_ )
 | `F0=`  | ( F: _r_ -- ; -- _true_ ) if _r_=0e otherwise ( F: _r_ -- ; -- _false_ )
 | `F0<>` | ( F: _r_ -- ; -- _true_ ) if _r_<>0e otherwise ( F: _r_ -- ; -- _false_ )

+Floating point operations in single precision are performed with 12 or 13 digits (10 + 2 or 3 guard digits).
+All digits are stored, but only up to 10 significant digits are displayed.
+This means that comparisons for equality may fail even though the numbers displayed look equal.

 ## Numeric output